Thomas Brezina: TV

 As an author, producer or presenter, Brezina was involved in over 40 TV series and shows for children.
 His shows, programs and series are mainly featured on Austrian national television broadcaster ORF, but also internationally on TV Educasi, Al Jaazera Children, Arte, DaVinci Learning, Nick, Sat.1 and SuperRTL.
 For years Brezina wrote the screenplays for the Austrian TV series Helmi, an educational program for kids, which explains dangers and precautions of traffic.
 He also invented the character of the dog Sokrates, the somewhat clumsy companion of Helmi.
 Starting as a presenter, Brezina hosted a variety of interactive TV shows and series for the children's program of ORF, including Am Dam Des, Die Rätselburg (Quiz Castle), Drachenschatz (Dragon's Treasure) and Forscherexpress (Researcher's Express).

 In Austria, one of his most famous TV shows is the detective series Tom Turbo / Tom Turbo Detective Club.
 The interactive show features Tom, a talking bicycle with 111 tricks and young detectives catching clumsy crooks and solving mysteries together with the audience in front of the TV.
 The series was shot at memorable locations throughout Austria and is still running since the first episode aired in 1993.

 In 2008, Brezina and his company Tower10 relaunched the children's program of ORF, rebranded it under the name of okidoki and are responsible for the program since then.
 As a part of that, Brezina presented and still presents a couple of formats, most notable 7 Wunder (7 Wonders), Trickfabrik (Trick Factory) and Genau so geht’s (That's How It Goes).
+Brezina created the series Saugut, featuring a talking purple wild boar mascot, which first aired on ORF 1 in September 2008.